tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

     *The remainder of this lab assumes you are connected to the Windows instance through RDP  and are operating from the Windows instance and not your local machine (except if noted).*

-- Windows VM is pre-installed with swingbench application.
+- Windows VM is pre-installed with Swingbench application.
 Verify in the below directory.

     ```
     <copy>